cchitsiang/awesome-stars/topics.md

 - [myliang/x-spreadsheet](https://github.com/myliang/x-spreadsheet) - The project has been migrated to @wolf-table/table https://github.com/wolf-table/table
 - [fkhadra/react-toastify](https://github.com/fkhadra/react-toastify) - React notification made easy 🚀 !
 - [tnfe/TNT-Weekly](https://github.com/tnfe/TNT-Weekly) - 🙈 🙉 🙊 为您甄选国内外前端领域的优质资讯，洞悉行业最新进展，助力技术成长之旅。
-- [twhite96/js-dev-reads](https://github.com/twhite96/js-dev-reads) - A list of books 📚and articles 📝 for the discerning web developer to read.
 - [dcloudio/uni-app](https://github.com/dcloudio/uni-app) - A cross-platform framework using Vue.js
 - [axa-group/nlp.js](https://github.com/axa-group/nlp.js) - An NLP library for building bots, with entity extraction, sentiment analysis, automatic language identify, and so more
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown